African continent hits 2 million confirmed coronavirus cases

-NAIROBI, Kenya (AP) — The African continent has surpassed 2 million confirmed cases as health officials warn of infections starting to creep up again into a second surge.
+NAIROBI, Kenya (AP) — Africa has surpassed 2 million confirmed coronavirus cases as the continent's top public health official warned Thursday that “we are inevitably edging toward a second wave” of infections.

-The Africa Centers for Disease Control and Prevention said Thursday that the continent had crossed that milestone.
-Its numbers show the 54-country continent also has seen more than 48,000 deaths from COVID-19.
+The Africa Centers for Disease Control and Prevention said the 54-nation continent had crossed the milestone.
+Africa has seen more than 48,000 deaths from COVID-19.
+Its infections and deaths make up less than 4% of the global total.

 The African continent of 1.3 billion people is being warned against “prevention fatigue” as countries loosen pandemic restrictions to ease their economies’ suffering and more people travel.

-The Africa CDC director this week openly worried that the level of mask-wearing has gone down and called that dangerous.

-“We don’t know how high the second peak will come," John Nkengasong said Monday.
+“We cannot relent.
+If we relent, then all the sacrifices we put into efforts over the past 10 months will be wiped away,” Africa CDC director John Nkengasong told reporters.
+He expressed concern that “many countries are not enforcing public health measures, including masking, which is extremely important.”

-While the world takes hope from recent news about promising COVID-19 vaccines, African health officials also worry that the continent will suffer as richer countries buy up supplies.
+While the world takes hope from promising COVID-19 vaccines, African health officials also worry the continent will suffer as richer countries buy up supplies.

+“Let's celebrate the good news” first, Nkengasong said.
+But he warned that the Pfizer vaccine requires storage at minus 70 degrees Celsius, and such a requirement “already creates an imbalance in the fair distribution or access to those vaccines" as richer countries will be better equipped to move quickly.

+A storage network at minus 70 Celsius was put in place for West Africa's devastating Ebola outbreak a few years ago, but that was localized, Nkengasong said.
+“If we were to deploy across the whole continent, it would be extremely challenging to scale it,” he said.
+“Let’s be hopeful in coming weeks other vaccines will show more ease of distribution in resource-limited settings like Africa.”

 Several African countries have confirmed virus cases in the six figures.
 South Africa leads with more than 750,000, while Morocco has more than 300,000, Egypt more than 110,000 and Ethiopia more than 100,000.